abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 ![Product, external diagram](product_external.svg)

-This diagram already contains the first piece of the puzzle if we have a set **G** which is the product of sets **Y** and **B**, then we should also have functions which give us back the elements of the product, so **G → Y** and **G → B**.
+This diagram already contains the first piece of the puzzle: if we have a set **G** which is the product of sets **Y** and **B**, then we should also have functions which give us back the elements of the product, so **G → Y** and **G → B**.

 This definition is not complete, however, because the product of **G** and **B** is not the only set for which such functions can be defined.
+For example:

-For example a set of triples of **Y x B x R** for some random element **R** also qualifies.
-And if there is a function from **G** to **B** then the set **G** itself meets our condition for being the product, because it is connected to **B** and to itself.
+- A set of triples of **Y x B x R** for any random element **R** also qualifies.

+- If there is a function from **G** to **B** then the set **G** itself meets our condition for being the product, because it is connected to **B** and to itself.

 Depending on our specific case there can be many other other such objects.

 ![Product, external diagram](product_candidates.svg)

 So how do we set apart all those "imposter" products from the one true product?
 Simple - they all can be converted to it.
-This is true, because by definition the pair is nothing more than the sum of its elements, and by definition each impostor can be converted to both elements of the pair.
+This is true, because:
+1. By definition, each "impostor" can be converted to both elements of the pair.
+2. The pair is nothing more than the sum of its elements.

 More formally, in order for a set **I** to serve as an impostor for the product of **B** and **Y** and there should be two functions, which we will call **b: I → B** and **y: I → Y**.
 In order to prove that **I** is an impostor we need a function **I → B x Y**.
 That function is simply (programmers will understand this best) **(a) → b(a) x y(a)** for each **a:I**.

 ![Product, external diagram](products_morphisms.svg)

-Notice that this definition does not rule out the sets which are isomorphic to the product - when we represents things using functions, the isomorphism is equality.
+Notice that this definition does not rule out the sets which are isomorphic to the product - when we represents things using functions, an isomorphism is the same as equality.

 Sums
 ===

-We will now study a construct that is pretty similar to the product, but at the same time it is very different.
-Similar because, like the product, it is a relation between two sets which allows you to unite them into one, without erasing their structure.
+We will now study a construct that is pretty similar to the product but at the same time it is very different.
+Similar because, like the product, it is a relation between two sets which allows you to unite them into one without erasing their structure.
 Different because it encodes a different type of relation between them - a product encodes an **AND** relation between two sets, while the sum encodes an **OR** relation.
 For example, a parent is either a mother of a father of a child, so the set of parent's is a sum set of the sets of mothers and fathers.

 ![Sum or coproduct](coproduct.svg)

 Notice that the when a given object is an element of both sets, then it appears in the sum twice.
 This is why this type of sum of two sets is also called a *disjoint union*.

-Question: Why is this called a sum?
+**Question:** Why is this called a sum?

 Defining Sums in Terms of Sets
 ---